-- 1. There is a need to increase college and career readiness among English Learners - 3.
-There is a need to increase college and career readiness among Special Ed students on our campus.
+- 1. There is a need to increase college and career readiness among English Learners - 2.
+There is a need to increase college and career readiness among Special Ed students on our campus. - 3.
+There is a need to decrease the academic achievement gap between English Learners and English only students.